unclecode/crawl4ai/README.md

 - Simple crawl: Crawl4AI is over 4 times faster than Firecrawl.
 - With JavaScript execution: Even when executing JavaScript to load more content (doubling the number of images found), Crawl4AI is still faster than Firecrawl's simple crawl.

+You can find the full comparison code in our repository at `docs/examples/crawl4ai_vs_firecrawl.py`.

 ### Using with Langchain
 ```
 from crawl4ai.langchain import Crawl4aiLoader